 Our mission: We aim to be the most independent and credible English-language news source in Greater China.
 We seek to amplify the voices of the voiceless, not the powerful.
 And our platform will act as a monitor should Hong Kong’s core values and freedoms be threatened.
 The HKFP team is fully committed to reporting the facts, without fear, favour or interference.

 Free of charge and completely independent, HKFP launched in 2015 amid rising concerns over declining press freedom in Hong Kong.
 It was the city’s first crowdfunded media outlet, and the fastest-funded, biggest crowdfunding project of its time.

-HKFP seeks to bridge the gap between Chinese and English reporting while providing a platform that is immune from increasing political and commercial pressure.
+HKFP seeks to bridge the gap between Chinese and English reporting while providing a platform for critical voices that is immune from increasing political and commercial pressure.

 After refocusing on original features in 2017, we slowed our daily coverage in 2018 to carry more scoops and exclusives.
 This restructuring culminated in HKFP breaking one of the biggest stories of the year: Hong Kong’s ousting of a Financial Times journalist.
 Throughout 2018, we also gave leading coverage to the banning of a pro-independence party, as well as the opening of the controversial Macau mega-bridge and China Express Rail Link.
 We covered the city’s biggest-ever storm, rising censorship, the 2018 budget, the Tiananmen Massacre anniversary and reported through-the-night on two legislative by-elections.